Exoplanet Populations and their Dependence on Host Star Properties: Trends With Stellar Mass

 \subsection{The Sub-Neptune Exoplanet Population}

-Planet occurrence rate increases steeply towards lower-mass planets around sun-like stars \citep[e.g.][]{2010Sci...330..653H,2012ApJS..201...15H}.
-The shape of the planet radius distribution is dependent on stellar mass: the planet occurrence rate increases even steeper for low-mass M dwarfs (Figure \ref{f:M:transit}, \citealt{2015ApJ...814..130M}).
+Planet smaller than Neptune far outnumber their larger counterparts \citep[e.g.][]{2010Sci...330..653H,2012ApJS..201...15H}.
+These sub-Neptunes are show a different dependence on host star mass than giant planets: they become more frequent towards lower mass stars (Fig. \ref{f:T:lit}).
 Neptune-mass and smaller planets are commonly found around M dwarfs in radial velocity surveys, where the smaller mass ratio between star and planet favors planet detection compared to FGK stars.
-The sub-Neptune exoplanet population is most constrained by \Kepler, whose detection efficiency reaches down to earth radii and smaller at short orbital periods.
+The sub-Neptune exoplanet population is most constrained by \Kepler, whose detection efficiency reaches down to earth radii and smaller at short orbital periods, supported by \TESS and radial velocity surveys.